Toggle: English / Spanish

-With repeated use of opioids, fibrotic lung disease may develop as a result of the talc, cornstarch or cellulose which is used to dilute or bind the opioid.
-The long-term effect may be reduced lung function and shortness of breath
+With repeated use of opioids, fibrotic lung disease, in which extra fibrous tissue forms in the lungs, may develop.
+This is from the talc, cornstarch, or cellulose that is used to dilute or bind the opioid.
+The long-term effect may be reduced lung function and shortness of breath.

 Exams and Tests

-Testing will depend on the physician’s concern for additional medical problems.
+Testing will depend on the health care provider's concern for additional medical problems.
+Tests may include:

 - Blood chemistries and liver function tests such as CHEM-20

-- CBC (complete blood count) measures red and white blood cells, and platelets, which help blood to clot
+- CBC (complete blood count) to measure red and white blood cells, and platelets, which help blood to clot

 - Toxicology (poison) screening

-A chest x-ray may be ordered to look for pneumonia, as well as an EKG (electrocardiogram, or heart tracing) looking for evidence of heart rhythm disturbances or heart attack.
+- EKG (electrocardiogram, or heart tracing) to look for evidence of heart rhythm disturbances or heart attack

-- Medicine called naloxone, which helps block the effect of the drug on the central nervous system (such medicine is called a narcotic antagonist)
+- Medicine called naloxone (Evzio, Narcan) to block the effect of the opioid on the central nervous system (such medicine is called a narcotic antagonist)

-Since the effect of the narcotic antagonist is short-lived in most cases, the health care team will monitor the patient for 4 to 6 hours in the emergency department, although the optimal observation time after opioid intoxication has not been defined for most opioids.
-Those with moderate-to-severe intoxications will likely be admitted to the hospital for 24 to 48 hours.
+Since the effect of the narcotic antagonist is often short-lived, the health care team will monitor the patient for 4 to 6 hours in the emergency department.
+The optimal observation time after opioid intoxication has not been defined for most opioids.
+Those with moderate to severe intoxications will likely be admitted to the hospital for 24 to 48 hours.

-A psychiatric evaluation is needed for all exposures with suicidal intent.
+A psychiatric evaluation is needed if the person shows suicidal tendencies.

 Doyon S. Opiods.
 In: Tintinalli JE, Kelen GD, Stapczynski JS, Ma OJ, Cline DM, eds.
 Emergency Medicine: A Comprehensive Study Guide.
 6th ed.
 New York, NY: McGraw-Hill; 2004:chap 167.